The Wounded Optimist

 officially recuperating,

-by all measure at your
+by all measures at your

-avail (which is no small
+avail (which are no small

-amount of measure)
+amount of measurements)

 free and clear of that